hytechclub/cs-101/Methods/StudentDesc.md

 # Methods
 Learn how to use _methods_ to organize and manage code projects.
-Review the PowerPoint presentation, and then complete the  After that, complete the [Methods Code-Along](MethodsCodeAlong.md) activity.
+Review the PowerPoint presentation, and then complete the [Methods Code-Along](MethodsCodeAlong.md) activity.
+After that, start working on the [Methods Challenges](MethodsChallenges.md).

 ## Session Recording
 <iframe width="100%" height="450px" src="https://www.youtube.com/embed/2AmAkt0Sk-s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>